weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/execute-promotion.md

           name: dev
 ```

-spec.promotion: is an optional field that app teams could use to enhance their pipeline with promotion capabilities provided.
+- `spec.promotion`: is an optional field that app teams could use to enhance their pipeline with promotion capabilities provided.

 Under promotion, a single promotion strategy could be defined to use for promotions.
 The available promotions strategies are:

-- Create a PR: define `spec.promotion.pullRequest` in order to create a PR indicating the promotion of an application in a git configuration repo.
+- `spec.promotion.pullRequest`: to promote by creating a pull request in a configuration repo.
-- Call a webhook: define `spec.promotion.webhook` in order to call a webhook to delegate the promotion action to an external system.
+- `spec.promotion.webhook`: to promote by calling an external system that will be in charge of the promotion logic.

 ### Create a PR